miguelaraujoswd/ledger/README.md

 - `404 Not Found` - Account doesn't exist
 - `400 Bad Request` - Invalid amount (zero, negative, or null)
 - `400 Bad Request` - Insufficient balance for withdrawal

-## Assumptions and Design Decisions

-1. **In-memory storage**: Data is stored in `ConcurrentHashMap` structures and will be lost when the application restarts.

-2. **Account IDs**: Generated as UUIDs to ensure uniqueness without coordination.

-3. **No negative balance**: Withdrawals that exceed the current balance are rejected.

-4. **Atomic operations**: Basic thread safety is provided via `ConcurrentHashMap`, but complex atomic operations (like simultaneous deposits/withdrawals) are not guaranteed to be atomic and thread safe.